meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 // =================
 // METHODS
 // =================

+/**
+ * Creates a new item from the form values, and pushes
+ * it into the checklistItems list
+ */
 const addItem = function () {
   let key = 0
   if (this.checklistItems.length !== 0) {